Joseph R. Farrington: Political career

 Farrington began a part-time political career as secretary to the Hawai'i Legislative Commission in 1933.
 The following year he was elected to the Hawaii Territorial Senate, an office he served in through 1942.
 On January 3, 1943, Farrington was sworn in as a Republican delegate to Congress.
-He died in office in Washington, D.C. on June 19, 1954 of an apparent heart attack.
+Farrington was a supporter of Hawaiian statehood and help advise the early post-war efforts for admission.
+He died in office in Washington, D.C., on June 19, 1954, of an apparent heart attack.
 His wife, Elizabeth P. Farrington, was elected to replace him in Congress.
 Farrington was buried in the Oahu Cemetery in Nuʻuanu Valley in Honolulu.